3-credit Technical Diploma

 In the 120-hour Nursing Assistant program, gain proficiency in fundamental nursing skills by reviewing DVD demonstrations, discussing theory and practicing in a nursing lab.
 Learn basic nursing tasks for caring for patients in hospitals, long-term care facilities and their own homes.
 Once the skills are mastered, practice on patients in a nursing home or hospital setting under the supervision of an instructor.

 - Upon successful completion of the Nursing Assistant program, graduates will be eligible to take the state exam, which allows the student to be placed on the Nursing Assistant Registry in the state of Wisconsin.

 - Completion of the Nursing Assistant Technical Diploma provides practice and insight into other nursing and healthcare professions.

 - No application is required for this program.
-Students must attend a Mandatory Information Session prior to registering.
+Students must complete the Checklist of Requirements prior to registering including: